bcgov/github-optimization/README.md

 ## How to Contribute

 If you would like to contribute to the guide, please see our [CONTRIBUTING](CONTRIBUTING.md) guideleines.

-"Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms."
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.